AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.6 SS The Link_Name aspect of an imported ghost entity cannot be resolved in the external environment.

+.. _etu-ghost_functions-ss:

 .. centered:: **Legality Rules**

+.. _tu-ghost_functions-04:

-#.
-Only functions can be explicitly declared with the Convention aspect Ghost.
+4. Only functions can be explicitly declared with the Convention aspect Ghost.
    [This means that the scope of the following rules is restricted to functions, even though they are stated in more general terms.]